 What vaccines are available?

-There are two ACWY vaccines available.
-The old one (ACWY Vax®), a ‘polysaccharide vaccine’, is based on meningococcal sugars, and sugar-based vaccines do not work very well in young children.
-The newer one (Menveo®) is a conjugate vaccine, with the meningococcal sugars linked to a protein, and protein vaccines work very well even in babies.
-Although both vaccines are suitable for travel, the Department of Health recommends that children over 5 years of age and adults are vaccinated with Menveo® because it provides better and longer lasting protection.
-Children under 5 should always be vaccinated with Menveo®.
-For babies under one year of age, two doses one month apart are needed for protection, but older children and adults should receive a single dose
+There are three ACWY vaccines available.
+Menveo® and Nimenrix® are the most advanced vaccines, called ‘conjugate’ vaccines, ACWY Vax® is an older vaccine that does not work very well in young children.
+Although all vaccines are suitable for travel, the Department of Health recommends that children over 5 years of age and adults are vaccinated with a conjugate vaccine because they provide better and longer lasting protection.
+Children under 5 should always be vaccinated with conjugate vaccines.
+Those over 1 year of age should receive a single dose of either Nimenrix® or Menveo®.
+Babies under one year of age, should receive two doses of Menveo® one month apart for protection

 The Muslim Council of Britain (MCB) have set up a national network of vaccination clinics in England, Scotland and Wales where Menveo® is offered to pilgrims travelling on Hajj or Umrah at a reduced price of no more than £35.
 This cost includes the cost of the vaccine, administration and the certificate.
-Menveo is the vaccine recommended by the Department of Health.
 For more information, or to find your nearest clinic visit www.mcb-vac.co.uk

 or call 08455 521 4160.
-The MCB network of vaccination clinics doesn’t cover Northern Ireland, contact your GP practice for information on vaccination.
+The MCB network of vaccination clinics doesn’t cover Northern Ireland.
+GP practices and travel clinics can be contacted for information on vaccination.

 Safety and acceptability

-The new Menveo vaccine has also been certified as Halal by the Indonesian Council of Ulama and the US Islamic Association.
+Menveo® has been certified as Halal by the Indonesian Council of Ulama and the Islamic Services of America.
+Nimenrix® has been certified as Halal by the Halal Food Council of Europe.

 - Hahne, S.J., et al., W135 meningococcal disease in England and Wales associated with Hajj 2000 and 2001.
 Lancet, 2002.
 359(9306): p.
 582-3.